robdodson/itshackademic/static/codelabs/1-polymer-first-app/1-getting-setup.md

 In this step, you learned how to:

-- Create a new Polymer application
+- Load a project into Chrome Dev Editor
 - Run Chrome Dev Editor's web server to preview the app

 ### Next up

 At this point the app doesn't do much.
-Let's add a map!
+Let's add some code!